OrdinaRoelant/MLStudioWorkshop/Training a model/workshop.md

 ![Exclude columns](images/exclude-column.png)
 11) Select the **Select Columns in Dataset** component
 12) In the component details pane to the right of the canvas, select the **Comment** text box and enter *Exclude normalized losses*
 Comments will appear on the graph to help you organize your pipeline.
+Notice the comment is now displayed in the component box on the canvas.

 ### Clean missing data
 Your dataset still has missing values after you remove the **normalized-losses** column.
 You can remove the remaining missing data by using the **Clean Missing Data** component.